Lucifer13Freeman/AshenNotes-Flutter-Django-Example/README.md

 pip install -r requirements.txt

-You also need set your credentials for database in ashen_notes/settings.py
+You also need set your credentials for database and Django secret key in ashen_notes/settings.py

 python manage.py runserver